 Marketing & Communications

-Turtle provided the historical content for ‘Reflections: The Lasting Legacy of Our Waterways', an exhibition hosted by Waterways Ireland at the 2018 World Canals Conference, held in Athlone.
-The conference was themed "Restore, Regenerate, Re-Imagine".'
+Turtle provided the historical content for ‘Reflections: The Lasting Legacy of Our Waterways', an exhibition hosted by Waterways Ireland at the 2018 World Canals Conference in Athlone.
+He also supplied the information for a 2019 exhibition on a remarkable diving suits now on show at Waterways Ireland in Scarriff, County Clare.

 Turtle's work meant our strategy was built on strong foundations.
 He combines research and communication skills with an excellent understanding of how to make the past compelling, especially to non-specialist audiences.
 He is a first class presenter, enthusiastic, knowledgeable and humorous.
 His condensed rollicking and brilliantly illustrated version of the complexity of Cork's marine heritage and its contemporary relevance was important in demonstrating its value and potential to stakeholders.